-Our residential supports are offered in group homes or community settings and vary according to individual's needs.
+Residential Services are offered in group homes or community settings and vary according to individual's needs.
 Services assist and develop self-help, socialization and adaptive skills that improve the person's ability to independently reside and participate in an integrated community.
 "Residential Habitation" supports people who require ongoing daily support and "Independent Habitation" supports people who need supports on less than a daily basis.

-Services for people who have brain injury or autism are available pending HAV-IT's capacity at the time of referral.
+Services for people who have a brain injury or autism are available pending HAV-IT's capacity at the time of referral.

 Day Habitation is a day program of scheduled activities that provide formalized training and staff supports that promote skill development for the acquisition, retention, or improvement of self-help, socialization and adaptive skills.
-Activities might include:

 - Arts such as music, dancing, painting, etc.

-- Hobbies such as fishing, knitting, painting, crafting woodworking, gardening, photography
+- Hobbies such as fishing, knitting, painting, crafting, woodworking, gardening, photography

 - Education in areas such as fire safety, wellness & health, current events